 Patients who have damaged, infected, or overcrowded teeth benefit from a tooth extraction.
 Many patients may fear this procedure because they think it will be overly painful.
 However, we use anesthesia for a pain-free procedure.
 We treat patients with care so that they feel comfortable through every step of their treatment.

 New Bern, NC dentist Dr. Stephen Hoard provides tooth extractions to help patients get healthier and more balanced smiles.
 If you think you need a tooth extraction, contact our New Bern, NC dental office for a consultation with Dr. Stephen Hoard.
+He provides tooth extractions as a general dentistry service to patients in New Bern.

 The Tooth Extraction Procedure